andrewgph/andrewgph.github.com/resume/index.md

 <p>
 2001 to 2005:
 <br>MSci (Hons), Mathematics (1st), University of Bristol
-<br>In particular I received amongst the highest marks in my year group in the 2nd year Applied Probability module, the 3rd year Logic module and the 4th year Computational Complexity module.
+<br>I received amongst the highest marks in my year group in several modules, in particular the 2nd year Applied Probability module, the 3rd year Logic module and the 4th year Computational Complexity module.
 </p>

 </div>